HGieselmann/HugoCreativeCoding/content/docs/09_DelegatesAndEvents.md

         }
     }
 {{</highlight>}}
  In `Update()` we check for someone pressing the “A” key.
 Then we check if `buttonPressed` is not Null.
 If this returns `Null` it means button pressed has no subscribers and then there is no need to actually raise the event.
 Worse!
-If you don’t check for this, it will actually throw an Null reference exception at runtime!
+If you don’t check for this, it will actually throw an Null reference exception at runtime!<br>
-But if it’s not null, this will actually run just fine!
+But if it’s not null, this will actually run just fine!<br>
 This is awesome.
 But let’s clarify a bit more why this is awesome.
 Now we can add as many functions to this event as we want!
 Let’s just create a function to randomly color our sphere:
 {{<highlight c>}}
 void OnButtonPressedColor(){